-Northern lights Kangerlussuaq tonight
+Northern lights in Kangerlussuaq tonight

 Kp 1 is at the threshold for Kangerlussuaq.
 Aurora may be visible from a dark site if cloud cover permits.